-- a. use carts (e.g. pullet carts, drawer carts) that can be directly loaded onto vehicles to move end-of-lay hens and pullets, as opposed to crates - b. visually inspect containers to ensure that no parts of birds are trapped prior to loading on the vehicle - c. keep loaded carts appropriately spaced in the barn to permit air flow around the entire cart in hot weather conditions.
+- a. use carts (e.g. pullet carts, drawer carts) that can be directly loaded onto vehicles to move end-of-lay hens and pullets, as opposed to crates - keep loaded carts appropriately spaced in the barn to permit air flow around the entire cart in hot weather conditions.
 Care should be taken not to have carts on the transport vehicle for too long while loading or unloading.
-When carts are full, load vehicle and commence driving as soon as possible - d. acclimatize the birds to the outside weather conditions by gradually lowering the barn temperature 2 to 3 hours prior to shipping when loading in cool or cold weather - e. protect birds from getting wet during loading, especially in cold weather conditions and particularly with of end-of-lay hens that have poor feathering - f. minimize the impact of wind, rain, and adverse weather conditions when loading birds - g. set conveyor angle to prevent tilting of crates that causes birds to pile up if a conveyor is used for loading or unloading containers of live birds - h. take precautions when stacking crates with live birds; attention should be paid to temperature, ventilation, and spacing - i. avoid sliding crates when stacking to prevent toes from being caught - j. check the load and surrounding area for loose birds before allowing the vehicle to leave - k. consider weather conditions when determining load densities - l. the recommended maximum density is 63 kg/m2 (12.9 lb/sq ft [33]) This should be reduced by 15 to 25 percent in summer months - m. refer to Table 6.1 for a guideline on recommended maximum loading densities.
+When carts are full, load vehicle and commence driving as soon as possible - c. acclimatize the birds to the outside weather conditions by gradually lowering the barn temperature 2 to 3 hours prior to shipping when loading in cool or cold weather - d. protect birds from getting wet during loading, especially in cold weather conditions and particularly with of end-of-lay hens that have poor feathering - e. minimize the impact of wind, rain, and adverse weather conditions when loading birds - f. set conveyor angle to prevent tilting of crates that causes birds to pile up if a conveyor is used for loading or unloading containers of live birds - g. take precautions when stacking crates with live birds; attention should be paid to temperature, ventilation, and spacing - h. avoid sliding crates when stacking to prevent toes from being caught - i. check the load and surrounding area for loose birds before allowing the vehicle to leave - j. consider weather conditions when determining load densities - k. the recommended maximum density is 63 kg/m (12.9 lb/sq ft [4]) This should be reduced by 15 to 25 percent in summer months - l. refer to Table 6.1 for a guideline on recommended maximum loading densities.